 Are you eligible for publicly funded health and disability care?

-Check to see if you are Eligible for publicly funded health and disability services.
+Find out if you are eligible for publicly funded health and disability services.

 To check if you are eligible go to moh.govt.nz/eligibility.